 Instructions

 - Cook the sausage in a large pressure cooker.
-Remove and drain well on paper towels.
-Pour all fat from the pressure cooker and wipe down with paper towels.
+Remove the cooked sausage and drain well on paper towels.
+Pour all of the fat from the pressure cooker and wipe it down with paper towels.

-- Add the onion and celery to the pressure cooker, and cook 5 minutes, stirring to loosen the browned bits at the bottom of the pan.
-Add the cooked sausage, salt, thyme, pepper and water.
-Stir well.
+- Add the onion and celery to the pressure cooker, and cook for 5 minutes, stirring to loosen the browned bits at the bottom of the pan.
+Add the cooked sausage, salt, thyme, pepper, and water.
+Continue stirring to loosen the browned bits. nd

-- Add the rinsed split peas and water.
+- Add the rinsed split peas and chicken broth.
 Stir well to combine.

 - Lock the lid of the pressure cooker in place.
 Over high heat, bring the pot to the highest pressure.
-Reduce the heat just medium low (enough heat to maintain the high pressure) and cook for 15 minutes.
+Reduce the heat to medium-low (enough heat to maintain the high pressure) and cook for 15 minutes.
 Remove from heat; allow the pressure to come down naturally.
 Remove the lid; stir well, taking care to blend in the peas and other ingredients that have sunk to the bottom of the pan.
 Correct the seasonings.
+If desired, use an immersion blender to further blend the soup.

 - Yield: 6 servings.
 (See Tips 3 and 4)

-- For a richer flavor, use chicken broth in place of the water.
+- For a richer flavor, 8 cups of chicken broth in place of the water and chicken broth.

 - May also use the Instant Pot to make this awesome soup.

 - This soup tends to thicken quite a bit as it cools.
-If desired add additional water of chicken broth to achieve the desired consistency.
-Also, leftovers are delicious!
+If desired, add additional water or chicken broth to achieve the desired consistency.
+Also, the leftovers are delicious!